“It’s All Immaterial”—A Short Story

 No. It’s probably just his general suspiciousness seeping through.
 He’s acting weird, he knows it.
 Jesus, he’s dying and nothing can be done that’ll actually make a difference.

 He shakes the thoughts from his head.
 After all, this is his life.
 Maybe the last three months of it can be spent finally doing things for himself and not always thinking about everybody else.

 That’s what he’s going to do.
 He’s going to take that trip to Tahiti, the one Miranda wanted them to go on — probably for their honeymoon.

 She’d presented it to him beautifully, romanticizing it, really selling it.
 But he was so convinced it was just some marriage ploy, some romantic getaway elaborately orchestrated to persuade him to pop the question.

 Was she actually manipulative?
 Was he just being ridiculous?
 Is it conceit?

-She never once pushed him, he just always assumed she was trying to get her way all the time.
+She never once pushed him, he just assumed she was trying to get her way constantly.
 She’s the one who pursued him.
 He liked that.
 He loved that about her, even.
-He’d never met a woman who went after him like she did, and…
+He’d never met a woman who went after him like she did, and . . .

 The squawk of a car horn rattles him.
 Darren shakes from his thoughts and sees he hasn’t moved since backing out of the space.